-Synology NAS is trying to restrict the use of drives other than those approved by the company
+Synology NAS devices are restricting the use of drives other than those approved by the company

-Synology has announced a policy to restrict the use of HDDs (hard disk drives) other than those manufactured by Synology or certified by Synology in the 'Plus Series' NAS to be released after 2025.
-This new policy will be expanded to products for individuals and small businesses, based on the success of the business models already introduced.
+Synology has announced a policy to restrict the use of HDDs (hard disk drives) other than those manufactured by Synology or certified by Synology in the 'Plus Series' NAS models released after 2025.
+This new policy will be extended to products aimed at individuals and small businesses, based on the success of the enterprise models already introduced.

 Synology Inc.